People's Labour Party (Turkey): Ban

-Due to the overt promotion of Kurdish cultural and political rights the party was banned by the Constitutional Court in July 1993.
+Due to the overt promotion of Kurdish cultural and political rights, the party was banned by the Constitutional Court in July 1993.
 The party was succeeded by the Democracy Party (DEP) established in May 1993.
-In 2002 the European Court of Human Rights granted Feridun Yazar, Ahmet Karataş and Ibrahim Aksoy each 10`000€ and another 10`000€ combined due to the banning of their party.
+In 2002 the European Court of Human Rights held that, since its methods and aims were peaceful and democratic, its dissolution was not justified as "necessary in a democratic society" as required by Article 11 and granted Feridun Yazar, Ahmet Karataş and Ibrahim Aksoy each €10,000 and another €10,000 combined due to the banning of their party.

 Vedat Aydın, the Diyarbakır branch chairman of HEP, was found dead on a road near Malatya on 7 July 1991, two days after armed men had taken him from his home in Diyarbakır.
-His wife, Sükran Aydın states that her husband's murder was a turning point and that there was a sudden increase in the number of unsolved murders in Turkey's southeastern region following his death.
+His wife, Şükran Aydın, states that her husband's murder was a turning point and that there was a sudden increase in the number of unsolved murders in Turkey's southeastern region following his death.
 She says that JİTEM, a clandestine unit within the Turkish Gendarmerie, was responsible for his murder.